 If your request is to build a website, the deliverables you should expect are wireframes, a sitemap, and designs.
 It is better if you know the differences between expected deliverables so that there won’t be any surprises from vendors.

 UX (user experience) plays a vital role in how effective your website is in the eyes of the users.
-The way all pages and blocks of the website are organized influence whether or not users will be able to find what they came for.
+The way all pages and blocks of the website are organized influences whether or not users will be able to find what they came for.
 That’s why it makes sense to include a sitemap when writing a website’s RFP.
 Think about what main pages you would like to have on your website and what navigation schema would be the best fit.
-The main task here is to come up with the most efficient sitemap so that users could find the information they need as quickly and easily as it is possible.
+The main task here is to come up with the most efficient sitemap so that users can find the information they need as quickly and easily as it is possible.
 Trust us, no user wants to spend hours figuring out where a particular website section is.
 If they can’t find it quickly, they will just leave.
-If building a sitemap on your own sounds like a huge challenge, you may leave this task to vendors.
+If building a sitemap on your sounds like a huge challenge, you may leave this task to vendors.
 You can just make an approximate list of pages you want your website to have i.e. Homepage, Services, Contact Us, Blog.

-Here comes the heart and soul of your RFP for a new website – the section which describes all the functional requirements for your project.
-Make a list of any tech requirements you want your website to have such as the CMS solution (WordPress or something else?), payment processing, the preferred programming language for backend, etc. If you are planning to start an online store, you can mention an eCommerce platform.
+Here comes the heart and soul of your RFP for a new website – the section that describes all the functional requirements for your project.
+Make a list of any tech requirements you want your website to have such as the CMS solution (WordPress or something else?), payment processing, the preferred programming language for the backend, etc. If you are planning to start an online store, you can mention an eCommerce platform.
 In case there should be any third-party integrations, also list them in this section.
 There is a golden rule here, “You may not know all the technical requirements and that’s ok, just make sure you have included the ones you do and leave the rest to the vendors”.
 If you are more tech-savvy, then describe every detail of your website functionalities.
 This section of the website’s RFP is crucial because it affects the assessment of the scope of work and prices from the perspective of your vendors.

 Why is mentioning your budget important?
-This short section will save your time and the time of vendors who are way over your budget.
+This short section will save you time and the time of vendors who are way over your budget.
 As a result, you only get proposals from contractors who can bring the most value for the money you offer.

 It will be much easier for you to come up with the right decision regarding which vendor to cooperate with if you standardize the format of proposal submission.
 Be open about the criteria you are going to use when picking a vendor.
 Is it their portfolio and relevant projects that carry the most value in terms of your decision?
 Or will you look at the experience of web developers as the main decisive factor?
 Whatever it is, be upfront about what things will influence your decision.

-DownloadYojji successfully delivered the project within schedule.
+Yojji successfully delivered the project within schedule.
 They demonstrated excellent project management via weekly sprint demos and promptly made adjustments based on the client's feedback.
 Their responsiveness and collaborative attitude were key elements of their work.

 5.0